What’s that old saying? A lie, told often enough, becomes truth?

 The idea behind using a large front sight is that your eye can pick it up really quickly as you raise your gun to target.
 There’s no ambiguity or confusion about which dot is the visible area is the front or rear.
 In fact, XS Big Dot brand sights don’t even use rear dots.
 Rather, the rear sight is a shallow “V”shape, much like the rear sights on lever-action carbines from the Bonanza era.
 I don't know if Ben Cartwright gets royalty checks or not, but he should.

 So, is this approach to handgun sights faster?
 I decided to find out by performing some semi-scientific testing.
-Since I’m writing this article during a monsoon, my shooting range has been unusable, being submerged in water.
+Since I’m writing this article during the great Charleston Monsoon of 2015, my shooting range has been unusable, being submerged in water.
 So I decided to get creative and put my LaserLyte Reaction Tyme targets to work along with a Beretta Px4 Storm, a LaserLyte Cartridge Laser, and a set of XS Big Dot Sights.
 My plan was to set up two Reaction Tyme Targets in my (relatively) dry living room and recruit a couple of people to shoot for time using the standard Beretta Px4 factory sights.
 Then, I would install the Big Dot sights and repeat the process, comparing before and after times.
 If nothing else, I figured this would be a great way to burn off some “four days of non-stop rain” stir crazy.

 I recruited two shooters, neither of which had any experience with Big Dot Sights.
 I set up the two Reaction Tyme targets about four feet apart at a distance of 12 feet.
 The idea was to hit one and have to transition to the other quickly.
 My thinking was that would exercise the sight acquisition part of the experiment.
 Each shooter fired 10 shots alternating between targets.
 The “hit” area on the Reaction Tyme targets is only about a two-inch circle, so shooters had to aim, even at a distance of 12 feet.
 Only hits counted, so each shooter had to stay on a target until it registered a hit with an audible beep.